Demographics of the Arab world: Berbers

 Berbers are an ethnic group indigenous to North Africa.
 They are distributed in an area stretching from the Atlantic Ocean to the Siwa Oasis in Egypt, and from the Mediterranean Sea to the Niger River.
 Historically, they spoke Berber languages, which together form the Berber branch of the Afro-Asiatic family.
 Since the Muslim conquest of North Africa in the seventh century, a large number of Berbers inhabiting the Maghreb have acquired different degrees of knowledge of varieties of Maghrebi Arabic.

 Circassians

 Circassians are a people who originate in the North Caucasus.
-They are predominantly Muslim, and can be found in Iraq, Syria, Jordan, Israel and Lebanon in relatively small numbers.
+They are predominantly Muslim, and can be found in Iraq, Syria, Jordan, Israel, Lebanon and Egypt in relatively small numbers.

 Coptic Christians

 Egyptian Coptic Christians are a religious group who do not usually identify themselves as Arabic and they follow the Coptic Orthodox Church.
 They place heavy emphasis on the Egyptian aspect of their identity and their Christian heritage.
 Their numbers are heavily disputed but are estimated to compromise roughly 5.35% of the Egyptian population.
 They are mainly followers of the Coptic Orthodox Church of Alexandria, there are however a minority among them who are members of the Coptic Catholic Church, and an even smaller group who belong to the Coptic Evangelical Church.
 The Egyptian Coptic language, which is a late script that was developed in Roman Egypt, written in the Greek alphabet and descending from the late form of the Egyptian language of ancient Egypt, continues to be used as the liturgical language of the Coptic Orthodox Church of Alexandria.